 Action Lead Specifics Retain/Revise/

 Implementers Complete/Delete

-Implement Municipalities, In some cases, it will be more Retain
+Implement Municipalities, In some cases, it will be more Revise

 urban farms park districts appropriate to utilize available

-and community urban land for farming,1 rather
+and community urban land for food production,1

-gardens than for recreational parks.
-This
+gardens rather than for recreational parks.

-will depend on local interests and
+This will depend on local interests

-the current availability of either
+and the current availability of

-type of land.
-Urban farming and
+either type of land.
+Urban farming

-community gardening have
+and community gardening have

 become increasingly important, as

 they satisfy a consumer preference

 for locally grown food, reduce food

 transportation costs, and provide a

 number of other benefits.

 - The Fairmont Neighborhood Plan LTA project recommends the creation of community gardens.
 Since the adoption of this plan, a community garden was created this past summer.
 Openlands is also working with the Fairmont School to create another community garden at the school. - The Green and Healthy Neighborhoods LTA project recommends the integration of three urban agriculture districts into a number of South Side neighborhoods including Greater Englewood, Woodlawn, and Washington Park as catalysts for redevelopment, to improve food access, and to increase local food production. - The "Talking Farm," established on Howard Street in Evanston in 2011, is a non-profit urban farm that provides educational opportunities for the community. - HB 2335, signed into law as Public Act 98-0239 on August 9, 2013, allows compost piles of up to 25 cubic yards to be exempt from permit requirements and removes limits to certain Chicago permitted facilities.
-The bill also allows for on-farm composting exemptions to urban/suburban areas on up to two percent of their property with materials brought off site. - On October 15, 2013, the McHenry County Board adopted "County Land, County Food: McHenry County Local Food Assessment and Recommendations," which provides policy and action initiatives to promote a successful local food system in McHenry County. - Kane County just passed a local food ordinance and program, "Growing for Kane," after completing an extensive Health Impact Assessment.
+The bill also allows for on-farm composting exemptions to urban/suburban areas on up to two percent of their property with materials brought off site. - On October 15, 2013, the McHenry County Board adopted "County Land, County Food: McHenry County Local Food Assessment and Recommendations," which provides policy and action initiatives to promote a successful local food system in McHenry County. - Kane County just passed a local food ordinance and program, "Growing for Kane," after completing an extensive Health Impact Assessment. - Kane County and the Making Kane County Fit for Kids program have promoted and provided funding for a large expansion in community gardens, with over 500 news plots established since 2010.

-1 See the GO TO 2040 section titled Promote Sustainable Food.
+&lt;sup>1 See the GO TO 2040 section titled Promote Sustainable Food.